hamidgokce/COURSE-PROJECTS--AWS-DEVOPS/Real_Time_DevOps_Project/Project-3_Lift and Shift Application Workload to AWS/README.md

 - What is lift and shift cloud strategy?
     -   What is lift-and-shift migration?
 In the lift-and-shift approach to cloud migration, applications, systems, workloads, and data are moved from on-premises to the cloud with little or no changes.
 Resources hosted in the data center are copied and "lifted" from the on-premises infrastructure.

+📌 In Project-3, with the Lift&Shift strategy, I have moved the application to AWS.
+Here is the flow of execution:
+- Created Security Groups for ELB, Application, and Backend servers.
+- Launched instances with user-data scripts.
+- Created a Private Hosted Zone in Route53 and records to map IP addresses of backend services to DNS names.
+- Built application artifacts with Maven
+- Created S3 bucket and copied artifacts to S3 with AWS CLI commands.
+- Setup ELB with HTTPS using SSL certificate from ACM.
+- Created Route53 record for the application by aliasing ELB endpoint.
+- Created an AMI from the application server, a Launch Template, and ASG for Tomcat application instances.

 ## Prerequisites:
  * AWS Account